systeminit/si/README.md

 > [!WARNING]
 > Before continuing, you should stop any locally running services to avoid conflicting ports with the stack.
-> Some of the services that will run include, but are not limited to the following: PostgreSQL, NATS, Jaeger and OpenTelemetry._
+> Some of the services that will run include, but are not limited to the following: PostgreSQL, NATS, Tempo and OpenTelemetry._

 Check if you are ready to run the stack before continuing.